Texas doctor concerned over latest colonoscopy study - NewsBreak

 Another point doctors want to spotlight is the participants in the European study were “invited” to undergo a colonoscopy, but more than half of the research participants never showed up for the procedure.

-You can read the full study in The New England Journal of Medicine.
+You can read the full study in the The New England Journal of Medicine .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0